 2 Corinthians 11:16-33

 Paul’s Sufferings and Service

-28 Besides those things that are outside, there is that which presses on me daily: anxiety for all the assemblies.
+28 Besides those things that are outside, there is that which presses on me daily: anxiety for all the churches.
 29 Who is weak, and I am not weak?
-Who is caused to stumble, and I don’t burn with indignation?
+Who is caused to stumble, and I do not burn with indignation?

 30 If I must boast, I will boast of the things that concern my weakness.
-31 The God and Father of the Lord Jesus Christ, he who is blessed forever more, knows that I don’t lie.
+31 The God and Father of the Lord Jesus Christ, he who is blessed forevermore, knows that I do not lie.
 32 In Damascus the governor under King Aretas guarded the Damascenes’ city, desiring to arrest me.
 33 I was let down in a basket through a window by the wall, and escaped his hands.

 For the Chief Musician.
 On stringed instruments.
-A contemplation by David, when the Ziphites came and said to Saul, “Isn’t David hiding himself among us?”
+A contemplation by David, when the Ziphites came and said to Saul, “Is David not hiding himself among us?”

 3 For strangers have risen up against me.